 Operations with significant (positive or negative) impacts on local communities (exclude CSR projects; this has to be business operations) Location Vulnerable groups (if applicable) Does the particular operation have impacts on indigenous people (Y/N)?
-Collective or individual rights that have been identified that or particular concern for the community Mitigating measures (if negative) or enhancement measures (if positive) Vitarich condo Veterinary M nationwide - i areas where it program contri awareness, job creation, shar resource to t its operations, ucts a regular edical Mission n and near the coperates.
+Collective or individual rights that have been identified that or particular concern for the community Mitigating measures (if negative) or enhancement measures (if positive) Vitarich condu Veterinary Monationwide - i areas where it program contri awareness, job creation, shar resource to the its operations, ucts a regular edical Mission n and near the operates.
 This butes to raising and livelihooding of water the community, rating business ality.
 N Aside from its contributions, there is no collective or individual right that has been identified as a concern in the community.
-To increase its contributions to employees, business partners, and the community, Vitarich commits to maintain and improve its communications with the community. conducts pock Animal Raising nationwide - i areas where it seminars conti to raising awa to properly rai poultry and live in job and live e company also et seminars on & Management n and near the operates.
-These ribute not only reness on how se and manage estock but also with of poultry N Community.
+To increase its contributions to employees, business partners, and the community, Vitarich commits to maintain and improve its communications with the community.
+As part of its poultry operations, the company also conducts pocket seminars on Animal Raising & Management nationwide - in and near the areas where it operates.
+These seminars contribute not only to raising awareness on how to properly raise and manage poultry and livestock but also in job and livelihood creation and in the growth of poultry and hog raisers in the area.
+N Community.
 The It conducts Farmers N Apart from its To mitigate the